How to Use Metaphors + Similes in Rap [With Examples]

 Step 3: How Do You Write the Bars Without Breaking the Image?

 Start each bar by checking your map.
-Make sure every noun, verb, and adjective belongs inside the vehicle’s world.
+Every noun, verb, and adjective has to belong inside the vehicle’s world.
+If you broke the courtroom by mentioning a “touchdown,” you failed the exercise.

 Here is a 4-bar example using the courtroom vehicle: